Wordfest Presents Eileen Myles

-Join us for an evening with renowned poet, novelist, public talker, and journalist, Eileen Myles.
-They will be presenting their latest poetry book called, Evolution, which has been called, “Chicken soup for the queer soul” by Ashley Tomaszewski of the Literati Bookstore.
+Wordfest is bringing the indescribably brilliant Eileen Myles to Calgary for the first time.
+It’s your rare opportunity to experience a cultural force celebrated by the Paris Review, Rolling Stone and Vanity Fair.
+The renowned poet, novelist, public talker, and journalist will be presenting their latest poetry book called, Evolution, which has been called, “Chicken soup for the queer soul” by Ashley Tomaszewski of the Literati Bookstore.
 They will also be presenting their book, Afterglow: A Dog Memoir, about their relationship with their pit bull named Rosie.
 Hosted by Shelley Youngblut, this event includes an on-stage interview and audience Q&A, followed by a book signing.
 Cash bar available.

 The first all-new collection of poems by Eileen Myles since the selected volume I Must Be Living Twice, Evolution finds the celebrated writer at the forefront of American literature and culture, crafting radically introspective work in the characteristically exuberant style that the New York Times called 'one of the essential voices in American poetry.'